Niha002/1_Release_Tagmentation/3_Training_NT_Stat/Step1_Updated_NT_Stat/Readme.md

 Training the input data from the whole pan genome ensemble from step 2c and 2d.

-Run the whole un-binned genome(pan-genome ensemble) first and run it against binned genome (increments of 5)
+Run the whole un-binned genome(pan-genome ensemble) first and run the binned genome (increments of 5)

 ### Modules Needed:
 * Matlab